fbpx

 Term: 22/4/2024-31/12/2026

-Cr Walmsley has held ministerially appointed positions on the Peel Region Planning committee for the WAPC and holds the position of the WALGA Local Government representative on the Local Government Grants Scheme for Bush Fire Services through DFES since 2021.
-He is the current Chair of the Peel Alliance and Deputy Chair of the WALGA Peel Zone.
-Apart from farming, Cr Walmsley is also an active volunteer bush fire brigade member and has volunteered at WA’s premium agricultural show in Waroona for over 40 years.
-The Peel region has an abundance of potential and Cr Walmsley is grateful for the opportunity to see sustainable growth and development through his role on the Peel Development Commission Board.
+Cr Walmsley has held ministerially appointed positions on the Peel Region Planning committee for the WAPC and is the WALGA Local Government representative on the Local Government Grants Scheme for Bush Fire Services through DFES since 2021.
+He currently chairs the Peel Alliance and is the Chair and State Councillor for the WALGA Peel Zone.
+He also sits on Harvey Water’s disputes panel.

 Local Government Representative